George Monck, 1st Duke of Albemarle: The Restoration

 When Oliver Cromwell died in September 1658, Monck transferred his support to his son Richard, who was appointed Lord Protector.
 The Third Protectorate Parliament elected in January 1659 was dominated by moderate Presbyterians like Monck and Royalist sympathisers, whose main objective was to reduce the power and expense of the military.
 In April, army radicals led by John Lambert and Charles Fleetwood dissolved Parliament and forced the resignation of Richard Cromwell.
 Sometimes known as the Wallingford House party, the new regime abolished the Protectorate, reseated the Rump Parliament dismissed by Cromwell in 1653 and began removing officers and officials of suspect loyalty, including many of those serving in Scotland.

 Monck was left in place largely because rumours of another Royalist rising made it preferable to retain him.
 Both his cousin John Grenville and brother Nicholas were connected with the Royalist underground and in July 1659, Nicholas brought him a personal appeal from Charles II, asking for his help and offering up to £100,000 per year for his assistance.
-When Booth's Uprising broke out in August 1659, Monck considered joining it but the revolt collapsed before he had to commit himself.
+When Booth's Uprising broke out in August 1659, Monck considered joining it but the revolt collapsed before he had time to commit himself.
 In October, the Wallingford House group dismissed the Rump before being forced to reinstate it in early December.